 ** Minimum salary is listed.
 Actual salary will be determined based on qualifications and experience.**

-The position reports to the School Performance Review Manager and works under minimal direction with extensive latitude for the use of initiative and independent judgment.
+The position reports to the Business & Economic Development Manager and works under general supervision, with moderate latitude for the use of initiative and independent judgment.

 - Contribute to agency projects and perform related work as assigned.

 - Work effectively with LBB and assigned agency management and staff, and legislators/legislative staff.

 - Think critically, take initiative and use good judgment.

 - Communicate professionally in writing and orally (including presentations in formal and information settings).

 - Create timely, relevant, accurate, and polished work products.

 - Complete tasks with appropriate levels of independence and attention to detail.